pdexheimer/scuttle/README.md

 --no-write | Disables writing of output - any changes to the file will be discarded --no-compress | [h5ad file format only] Disables file compression on output --procs NUM, -p NUM | The number of processors to use.
 Only certain analyses will take advantage of these.
+--version | Prints Scuttle's version and exits

 Command | Description
 --------|------------
-annotate | Annotate the cells or genes with external data select | Select cells or genes to keep (discarding the others) describe | Describe the data help | Print this help.
+annotate | Annotate the cells or genes with external data filterempty | Identify (and optionally remove) barcodes that don't look like cells select | Select cells or genes to keep (discarding the others) describe | Describe the data help | Print this help.
 Use "help &lt;command>" to get detailed help for that command